Last Updated on May 1, 2023

 Fresh bamboo shoots are more common in Eastern countries, and these are the ones that need a bit more care and attention, safety-wise, when you’re pregnant.

-This is because bamboo shoots contain cyanide, particularly cyanogenic glycosides as taxiphyllin.
-Some species have low cynanide content while others have a high concentration.
+This is because it contain cyanide, particularly cyanogenic glycosides as taxiphyllin.
+Some species have low cyanide content while others have a high concentration.

-In some parts of the world, pregnant women are told to avoid eating bamboo shoots during the first trimester, as they are thought to cause miscarriage.
+In some parts of the world, pregnant women are told to avoid eating them during the first trimester, as they are thought to cause miscarriage.
 However, this has not been scientifically proven (source: International Scholarly Research Notices).

 A research study conducted in India studied 15 different species of bamboo shoots.
 The different parts of the shoots were studied such as the basal, middle, and top or tip parts.